mgudurs84/k6-load-testing-v2/replit.md

 - Payloads persist when navigating between wizard steps
 - Payloads are filtered when APIs are deselected (preserves relevant uploads)
 - Payloads are cleared when starting a new test
+- Validation results are stored with each payload

 ### TestReview Integration